 Changing life for the people in Gros Morne

 Before the hen house was operational, getting eggs to feed your family or to sell to raise money was a dangerous proposition.
 Individuals, usually women, would have to travel to the Dominican Republic to purchase the eggs.
-They would risk robbery or even rape during this long journey, and the eggs were no longer very fresh.
+They would risk robbery or kidnapping during this long journey, and the eggs were no longer very fresh.

 To solve this problem, the Grepen Center agronomy team in Gros Morne, Haiti, decided to pursue the idea of raising hens locally to help address the need for fresh eggs – an affordable and essential protein source.

 Mercy Focus on Haiti supported the project by raising funds to help purchase the first group of 500 hens in August 2019.
 In November 2020, 700 new hens were purchased.
 The hen house is now divided into three sections to keep the new hens separated from the older hens.
 The younger hens get the best feed, and the older hens are sold as fryers.